The Mt. Ebal Curse Tablet

 - Immediate international protection of the proposed Altar; and

-- Public and governmental support for its thorough archaeological excavation.
+- Public and governmental support for its thorough archaeological excavations.

 - Why Me?